Our Staff

 Mrs Cheryl Walker

-Mrs Yuki Matooka
+Mrs Yuki Marooka

-Library: Mrs Jo-Anne Moore, Mrs Sandra Carrick
+Library: Mrs Jo-Anne Moore, Mrs Valerie Zakarian

 Head Cleaner: Mr John Scott

-Cleaners: Mrs Angela McLean, Mr Nathan Fernandez, Ms Gerta Grisule, Mr Conaugh Anderson
+Cleaners: Mrs Angela McLean, Ms Gerta Grisule

 Psychology Service